 - ¼ cup smooth peanut butter, preferably natural

 - 1 ½ pounds boneless, skinless chicken breast halves, cut across the grain into 1/4-inch-wide strips (I used chicken tenderloin pieces and sliced them lengthwise in half)

 - Fresh cilantro, for garnish (optional)

-- Make sauce: In a blender (or food processor), combine peanut butter, chutney, lime juice, 1 tablespoon soy sauce, garlic, pepper flakes, 1/4 teaspoon salt, and 1/4 cup water; blend until smooth.
+- To make the sauce: In a blender or food processor, combine peanut butter, chutney, lime juice, 1 tablespoon soy sauce, garlic, pepper flakes, ¼ teaspoon salt, and ¼ cup water; blend until smooth.
 Set aside.

 - Thread each chicken piece onto a skewer (fold the pieces slightly as you work so the skewers go in and out of the meat).
 Place skewered chicken in a shallow dish; season with salt and pepper.
 Drizzle oil and remaining tablespoon soy sauce over chicken; turn to coat.

-- Heat grill to high.
+- Heat your grill to high.
 Grill chicken until cooked through, about 3 minutes per side.
 Transfer to a platter; garnish with cilantro, if desired.
-Serve with chutney sauce.
+Serve with the peanut chutney sauce.